Tyrrrz/Contextual/Readme.md

 ### Providing and using contexts

-To define a custom context, create a class that inherits from the abstract `Context` class as shown below:
+To define a custom context, create a class that inherits from the abstract `Context` class as shown here:

 ```csharp
 // A simple context that exposes a single string value